 We compete against other specialty distributors as well as big box retailers and lumberyards.
-Among specialty distributors, we compete against a few large distributors and many small, local, privately-owned distributors.
-Our largest competitors are Foundation Building Materials, L&W Supply Co.
-Inc (a subsidiary of ABC Supply Company), Home Depot and Lowe's.
-However, we believe smaller, regional or local competitors still comprise a significant proportion of the industry.
-The principal competitive factors in our business are pricing and availability of products and services; our delivery capabilities; technical product knowledge and expertise; advisory or other service capabilities; and availability of credit.
-Brand recognition with respect to our complementary products is also important.
+Among specialty distributors, we compete against a number of large distributors and many small, local, privately-owned distributors, who still comprise a significant proportion of the industry.
+The principal competitive factors in our business are pricing and availability of products and services, delivery capabilities, technical product knowledge and expertise, advisory or other service capabilities, location and availability of credit.
+Brand recognition, principally with respect to our ceiling and complementary products, is also important.